Huevos Rancheros, vegetarian authentic Mexican breakfast recipe with crispy eggs and black beans on tortillas, served with avocado and salsa on top.

 Time to spice up thing around here!
 I haven’t made an elaborated breakfast dish for quite some time.
 Don’t get me wrong, elaborated meaning something more fancier than a toasted sandwich or an omlette here and there.

-Ingredients for Vegetarian Huevos Rancheros Recipe
+Ingredients for Huevos Rancheros

 - black beans or refried beans

 - corn tortillas

 - red bell peppers